Austrian Handke and Pole Tokarczuk win Nobel prizes for literature

 Handke, 76, won the 2019 prize for “an influential work that with linguistic ingenuity has explored the periphery and the specificity of human experience,” the Academy said in a statement.

-The 2018 prize went to Tokarczuk for “a narrative imagination that with encyclopedic passion represents the crossing of boundaries as a form of life.”
+The 2018 prize went to Tokarczuk for “a narrative imagination that with encyclopaedic passion represents the crossing of boundaries as a form of life.”

 Handke established himself as one of the most influential writers in Europe after World War Two, the Academy said, with a body of work that contains novels, essays, notebooks and dramatic works.